oasis-tcs/odf-tc/README.md

     UserInstallation=$ORIGIN/..
 ```

-The above puts the profile directory as a sibling of "program".
+**NOTE**: This places the usually shared configuration directory (since 7.5 called "user") into the LibreOffice installation directory (as a sibling of "program" directory).

 #### LibreOffice pretty printing XML within ODT/ZIP

 It's convenient for Git reviews to enable the XML pretty-printing in LibreOffice: go to "Tools-->Options...[-->LibreOffice]-->Advanced"
 Press on the "Open Expert Configuration" button.
 Search for "prettyprinting" and toggle it on, or alternatively add this line in registrymodifications.xcu in $ORIGIN/.config/libreoffice/4

-[NOTE: LibreOffice should not be opened during edting, otherwise it might overwrite the line when closing]
+**NOTE**: LibreOffice should not be opened during editing, otherwise it might overwrite the line when being closed.

 ```xml
 <item oor:path="/org.openoffice.Office.Common/Save/Document"><prop oor:name="PrettyPrinting" oor:op="fuse"><value>true</value></prop></item>